 - Improve the availability and capacity of services, continuity of service and the security of services.

 You don’t have to adopt ITIL to manage your IT services effectively and efficiently, but it can certainly help.

 Filter out and use what fit your needs

 IT organisations that make use of ITIL decide for themselves which aspects to adopt.
 Many IT organisations choose to adopt only the operational processes’ These processes include incident management, problem management and change management.
 On their own, these do provide some value, of course, but they are only a small part of the whole ITIL framework.
 However, you’ll get the best value from ITIL by taking a lifecycle approach to ITSM.
-There will be a best practice recommendation for all of your current It process you have in place.
-If your current process works then leave it may be a better option.
-You should only adopt the parts of ITIL that you need and that fits your environment and filter out those aspects you do not.
+There will be a best practice recommendation for all of your current It processes you have in place.
+If your current process works then leaving it may be a better option.
+You should only adopt the parts of ITIL that you need and that fit your environment and filter out those aspects you do not.

 Additional Frameworks to Explore

 Although ITIL isn’t the only framework for implementing best practices for ITSM, it is the most widely recognised framework in the world.
 The smartest organisations tend to use other standards or best practice frameworks in combination with ITIL.
 This can be very effective as each approach brings something different to the mix.
 For example:

 - COBIT is a very good framework for governance, audit, and compliance.
 It is much stronger than ITIL in these areas, and the two work very well together.

 - Agile and DevOps help to ensure the IT organisation quickly delivers new business functionality.
 They often conflict with ITIL because of cultural differences between the people who adopt them, but they can fit together very well if the organisation understands the value provided by each.

 - Lean IT can be used to drive continual improvement and the elimination of wasted effort.
 It is a great fit with ITIL’s continual improvement.